 Learn more about processing speed, and what happens when kids take a long time to process information.

-Processing speed is the pace at which you take in information, make sense of it and begin to respond.
-This information can be visual, such as letters and numbers.
-It can also be auditory, such as spoken language.
+Processing speed is the pace at which you take in information, make sense of it, and begin to respond.
+This information can be visual, like letters and numbers.
+It can also be auditory, like spoken language.

-For example, when a child with slow processing speed sees the letters that make up the word house, she may not immediately know what they say.
-She has to figure out what strategy to use to understand the meaning of the group of letters in front of her.
-It’s not that she can’t read.
-It’s just that a process that’s quick and automatic for other kids her age takes longer and requires more effort for her.
+For example, imagine the word house.
+A child with slow processing speed might not immediately know what those letters say.
+They have to figure out what strategy to use to understand the meaning of the letters in front of them.
+It’s not that they can’t read.
+It’s just that a process that’s quick and automatic for other kids their age takes longer.

 “Having slow processing speed has nothing to do with how smart kids are—just how fast they can take in and use information.”

 Saying too many things at once can also pose a challenge.
-If you give multiple-step directions—“When you come downstairs, bring your notebook.
+If you give multi-step directions—“When you come downstairs, bring your notebook.
 And can you also bring down the dirty glasses, and put them in the dishwasher?”—a child with slow processing speed may not follow all of them.
-Having slow processing speed makes it hard to digest all that information quickly enough to finish the task.
+Having slow processing speed makes it hard to digest all that information quickly enough to do what was asked.

-Slow processing speed impacts learning at all stages.
-It can make it harder for young children to master the basics of reading, writing and counting.
-And it impacts older kids’ ability to perform tasks quickly and accurately.
+Slow processing speed can make it tough to learn at all ages.
+It can make it harder for young kids to master the basics of reading, writing, and counting.
+And it impacts older kids’ ability to do tasks quickly and accurately.

 Watch as an expert explains slow processing speed and how it affects kids.

 Slow processing speed can affect kids in the classroom, at home, and during activities like sports.
 Kids might have trouble with: